laravel/framework/readme.md

 - Added `queue:subscribe` command for registering a URL end-point with an Iron.io push queue.
 - Added support for pushing anonymous functions onto the Queue.
 Wait for me to screencast this!
 Proceed with caution - black magic involved.
 - Allow for an array of expressions to be passed to `where` on route, keyed by parameter.
+- Allow the passing of an array to the `appends` method of the Paginator.

 ## Beta 4